 The juvenile Bullethead Parrotfish resembles a cardinalfish and has a series of black and white horizontal lines across it.
-The initial phase females, pictured below have a dark rear body with a light green coloured head.
+The initial phase, pictured below have a dark rear body with a light green colored head.
 There are six to eight white dots in pairs on the rear of the body.
 They have the ability to turn these dots on or off.

 As they mature into terminal phase males so the body goes a blue green colour as pictured above with a light blue lower jaw and pink lines around the mouth.
 The coloration can vary considerably between individual specimens.
 They grow up to 40 cm in length.
 They are fairly easy to distinguish from other parrotfish by the bullet shaped head.